openl2m/openl2m/docs/using/basic_view.rst

 which would be links to external systems with more information about the device.
 E.g. you may see a link to the Network Management System.

-There may be an icon to the left of switch name as well: |tasks| This means there are scheduled tasks defined for this switch.
-Details about these tasks can be found in the Information tab.

-.. |tasks| image:: ../_static/tasks.png

 The entry in the center, |switch-arp-lldp-header|, will get you a real-time read of the ethernet tables (MAC address) and LLPD neighbors of the switch.
 If the device is a router, ARP entries for IPv4 will also be shown.